What is Design and Visual Communication about?

 Additionally, students may use these skills to pursue careers in marketing, surveying, product design, web design, the fashion industry, fine arts, or visual media.

-Students of Design and Visual Communications who study only at Level 1, will benefit from learning skills that will support them in later life by enabling them to communicate their ideas through visual representations.
+Students of Design and Visual Communication will benefit from learning skills that will support them in later life by enabling them to communicate their ideas through visual representations.

-Design and Visual Communications can provide students with a strong foundation for a variety of career paths and learning opportunities.
-Students will have already engaged in spatial or product design in some way or form in everyday-life.
+Design and Visual Communication can provide students with a strong foundation for a variety of career paths and learning opportunities.
 By taking Design and Visual Communication they will develop the necessary skills to bring their own ideas about spatial and product design forward through visual communication.

 These skills, such as drawing, drafting, and design thinking, can be applied in fields such as construction, engineering, interior design, landscape design, architecture, and urban planning.